 2.61 Players use the victory point track to determine who wins the game.
 Mark progress along the track with the victory point marker according to card instructions or military losses as defined in these rules.
-Increases favor China while decreases favor Indo-Am.
+Increases favor the PRC while decreases favor the USA.
 The track never goes below zero or over 20; ignore adjustments outside of that range.
 Always adjust the VP track immediately after the event that calls for an adjustment.
 If two simultaneous events affect the track, then move the VP marker in default order of "triggers."
 For example, if a PRC naval unit and a US naval unit destroy each other via simultaneous strike rolls then adjust the track for the loss of the PRC unit first (-1) then for the loss of the US unit (+1).
 Always determine victory at the end of the last game turn as defined by the scenario.
 Therefore, one could be "winning" at mid game, but ultimately lose.

-U-5 = Indu-Am victory: The world reaffirms the primacy of the free market democracy model under U.S. leadership.
+D-5 = US victory: The world reaffirms the United States as undisputed guarantor of the global commons.

-6-8 = Symmetric Gulf States victory: A slight U.S. advantage in otherwise peer relations with the PRC favors these nations that thrive on competitive global markets.
+6-8 = Vietnam victory: A slight US advantage in otherwise peer relations with the PRC favors Vietnamese interests.

-9-11 = Symmetric Bay States victory: Deadlock between Chinese and Indian interests offers these states a windfall of assistance from both of those powers.
+9-11 = Philippines victory: Deadlock between opposing PRC and US interests yields a windfall of attention and assistance from both to The Philippines.

-12-14 = Asymmetric States victory: A slight PRC advantage in otherwise peer relations with the U.S. favors these nations that want to upend the status quo.
+12-14 = Malaysia victory: A slight PRC advantage in otherwise peer relations with the US favors Malaysian interests.